Charles Schwab Field Omaha

-Charles Schwab Field Omaha (formerly TD Ameritrade Park Omaha) is a baseball park in Omaha, Nebraska.
-Opened in 2011, the stadium serves as a replacement for historic Johnny Rosenblatt Stadium.
+Charles Schwab Field Omaha (formerly TD Ameritrade Park Omaha) is a ballpark in Omaha, Nebraska, United States.
+Opened in 2011, the city-owned stadium replaced the historic Johnny Rosenblatt Stadium, which was about 2 mi south.
+The diamond is aligned southeast (home plate to center field) at an approximate elevation of 1010 ft above sea level.

 Charles Schwab Field has a seating capacity of 24,000, with the ability to expand to 35,000 spectators.
-The ballpark was expected to cost US$128 million to construct and is located near the CHI Health Center Omaha.
+The ballpark was expected to cost $128 million to construct and is located near the CHI Health Center Omaha.
 The park turned a profit of $5.6 million in its first year of operation, easily covering its debt payments.